neillturner/kitchen-cloudformation/README.md

 So you can deploy and test say a Mongodb High Availability cluster by using cloud formation to create the servers and then converge each of the servers in the cluster and run tests.

-This can be used with [kitchen-verifier-awspec](https://github.com/neillturner/kitchen-verifier-awspec) to do verification of AWS infrastructure.
+This can be used with [kitchen-inspec](https://github.com/chef/kitchen-inspec) or [kitchen-verifier-awspec](https://github.com/neillturner/kitchen-verifier-awspec) to do verification of AWS infrastructure.

 ## Requirements